Fulfillment

 For the past three years I’ve drawn upon this work ethic almost every day.
 It has lead me to every one of my achievements, to every single time I’ve felt fulfilled.
 My moment will follow me through my life, and that’s what makes it truly awesome.

-Grace Luckett, age 13, will be in 8th grade at Packer Collegiate.
+Grace Luckett is in the 9th grade at Packer Collegiate in Brooklyn, New York.
 Grace is an avid reader, skier, baker, and singer.